 Obviously, we are talking here about the default interpreted footage.
 This behavior can be modified then in the NLE like Premiere Pro.
 In our example, you could set the 30 fps footage to be considered as a 120fps footage.
 The video would be played at a normal pace (without being slowed down), but the audio part would also be accelerated on this Project Item though.

-!
+In Premiere Pro, as we said, those kind of clips can have the same clip length in the timeline but a part of the audio clip is empty !
 When trimming, if the new trimmed part is inside this "empty" audio part, the new trimmed media has only a video stream without audio.

 The problem comes when replacing the file !
 If you do it manually, there is a message from Premiere Pro saying that the new file doesn't have audio (but the original had one) and so the audio clip in timeline is automatically removed.